Soft Language Prompts for Language Transfer: Methodology

 \paragraph{Soft Language Prompts.}

-Soft Prompt Tuning provides a promising alternative for parameter-efficient adaptations of LLMs.
-Previous work has primarily focused on task transferability and thus training task-specific soft prompts, mainly for a single language~\cite{vu-etal-2022-spot, asai-etal-2022-attempt}.
-We leverage this restriction and train language-specific soft prompts to specify multilingual LLMs towards one language.
-Since multilingual LLMs have the ability to provide answers in various languages, we defined a soft language prompt as a set of token embeddings prepended to the input embedding and further fed into LLMs that can condition LLMs to answer in the specific language.
+Soft Prompt Tuning offers a promising, parameter-efficient method for adapting LLMs.
+While previous work has predominantly explored task-specific soft prompts aimed at enhancing task transferability, typically focusing on a single language~\cite{vu-etal-2022-spot, asai-etal-2022-attempt}, we extend this approach by training language-specific soft prompts to guide multilingual LLMs toward a target language.
+Given that multilingual LLMs can generate responses in various languages, we defined a soft language prompt as a set of token embeddings prepended to the input embedding.
+These embeddings are then fed into the LLM to condition its output to the desired language.

-In existing work, authors have identified that soft prompt initialization is essential for the LLM's performance. \citet{lester-etal-2021-power} have defined three possible options: (1) \textit{random initialization from Gaussian distribution}; (2) \textit{initialization from the model's vocabulary}; and (3) \textit{initialization with the embedding of output classes in the case of the classification task}.
-Each type of initialization has its advantages and drawbacks.
-However, none is appropriate for our experiments because our primary focus is on multilingual LLMs.
-Therefore, we defined a text instruction specific to each language (see Appendix~\ref{sec:initialization}) for the soft prompt initialization.
-When employing text instructions for the initialization, this text is first embedded.
-Then, its length is adjusted according to the desired soft prompt size, i.e., the text embedding is repeated in the case of insufficient size until the desired length of the soft prompt is obtained.
+Existing studies have highlighted the importance of soft prompt initialization in optimizing the performance of LLMs. \citet{lester-etal-2021-power} outline three possible strategies: (1) \textit{random initialization using a Gaussian distribution}; (2) \textit{initialization from the model's vocabulary}; and (3) \textit{initialization with the embeddings of output classes for classification tasks}.
+While each method has its strengths and limitations, none are directly applicable to our experiments, which focus on multilingual LLMs.
+To address this, we introduce a language-specific text instruction for soft prompt initialization (see Appendix~\ref{sec:initialization}).
+In this approach, the text instruction is first embedded, and if its length is shorter than the required soft prompt size, the embedding is repeated until the desired length is achieved.

 \paragraph{Language Modeling Objective.}